ericaang/findMyHat/README.md

 What would make your experience with this assessment better?

-Think i need more practice so as to be more efficient in coding
+Think I need more practice so as to be more efficient in coding